kasv-p/Automated-Email-Sending/README.md

 ```
 https://smtpjs.com/
 ```
-6. Later replace from address, to address and SecureToken in the js code present in sendEmail.html
+6. Later replace from address, to address and SecureToken in the js code present in sendEmail.html and press sendEmail button to send the email.

 ### Steps To Use Python Code
 1. Clone this repository.